-Banana Coconut Cream Smoothie is thick and creamy, with Greek yogurt, coconut milk, and plenty of banana.
-Top it with whipped cream, fresh banana, and toasted coconut for an extra special treat.
+Banana Coconut Cream Smoothie is thick and creamy smoothie recipe with Greek yogurt, coconut milk, and plenty of banana.
+It’s a healthier way to get your banana cream pie fix!

 - 2 large frozen bananas, cut into chunks